Scroll to top

 Kidnapping

-Kidnap-for-ransom risk elevated for foreign nationals, particularly near the Somali border.
-Urban kidnapping incidents also occur in Nairobi.
+Kidnap-for-ransom risk is elevated for foreign nationals in Kenya, particularly near the Somali border and in coastal areas.
+Urban kidnapping incidents also occur in Nairobi, and the threat requires active management for higher-profile corporate visitors.

 Civil Unrest

 Political protests occur periodically, particularly around election cycles.
-Demonstrations can become violent with limited warning.
+Kenya has a history of post-election violence, and demonstrations can turn violent with limited warning.
+The 2024 tax protests led to attacks on the Parliament building and civilian deaths.

 Vetted operators with direct experience in Nairobi